THE BASICS OF CORD BLOOD

 Cord blood is the blood collected from the umbilical cord and placenta immediately following a child's birth.
 This blood provides nourishment and oxygen to the baby during pregnancy, but once the baby is delivered, neither the umbilical cord (which carries the blood) nor the cord blood is needed by the child.

-In addition, new cord blood transplant treatments are being actively researched and implemented worldwide.
-Thus, it is becoming increasingly likely that cord blood banking will provid protection for your family.
+In addition, over 100 new cord blood transplant treatments are being actively researched and implemented worldwide.

 Learn more about cord blood treatments and clinical trials.